erinargo/cardme-ReactJS-old/README.md

 To run, open a console in this directory and do ```node app.js``` If you are linux you will need to run as root.

-# EDIT: As of 06/30/2023 11:15:08 PM I have decided this entire form of cardme will no longer be supported or updated.
-I am working on a new version of the app.
-Thank you for bearing with me.

 # TODO: (Ignore if you're not Erin)
 Comment.
 All.
 Of.
 This.
 Code.